Are you a private landlord or agent who rents out private property?

 A RRO can only be made against the tenant’s immediate landlord.
 Where the tenant’s immediate landlord is an intermediate landlord, an RRO can only be made against that landlord.
 It cannot be made against the superior landlord nor against a director of a company landlord.

-Applications for Rent Repayment Orders
+Applications for Rent Repayment Orders in selective licensing

 An application for an RRO is made to the First-tier Tribunal Property Chamber (“FTT”), and can be made by an occupier or a local housing authority.